Shrimp and Chorizo Pasta with Arugula

 Pro Tips

-• Don’t skip any ingredients: As flavorful as the main ingredients are, the supporting players really amp them up and help bring this dish together.
+Don't skip any ingredients: As flavorful as the main ingredients are, the supporting players really amp them up and help bring this dish together.

-What is the best shrimp to use?
+What is the best type of shrimp to eat?

 What is Spanish chorizo?

-Spanish chorizo is a pork sausage originating from the Iberian Peninsula and is flavored with paprika, smoked red peppers, and other spices.
+Spanish chorizo is a pork sausage originating from the Iberian Peninsula, flavored with paprika, smoked red peppers, and other spices.
 However, different variations exist.
-Some are cured and don’t require cooking; others are not cured and require cooking.
-In the U.S., it’s common to find cured Spanish chorizo.
+Some are cured; others are not.
+In the U.S., it's common to find cured Spanish chorizo.

 Refrigerator: Store in an airtight container in the refrigerator and consume within 2 days.